dannybauman/30-day-map-challenge-2025/README.md

 - Fixed errors as needed (sometimes more, sometimes less attempts)
 - Screenshot all attempts, working or not
 - Deployed code if possible for sharing
+- **Important**: Tested deployed versions, not just previews (some platforms work in preview but fail in production due to module loading or dependency issues)
 - Optional: Iterated on promising implementations

 **Phase 4: Documentation & Analysis**